kjolley/BIGSdb/README.txt

+v1.35.2: *New isolate field type - geography_point that stores GPS coordinates.
-v1.35.0: *Adds support for alternative codon tables. v1.34.2: *LINcode bug fixes.
+          Mapping using OpenStreetMap or Bing is now available for such fields within isolate records and within the FieldBreakdown plugin. v1.35.1: *Minor bug fixes. v1.35.0: *Adds support for alternative codon tables. v1.34.2: *LINcode bug fixes.
          *Option to allow batch upload of profiles that are identical except